react-component/tooltip/README.md

           <td>destroyTooltipOnHide</td>
           <td>boolean | { keepParent: boolean }</td>
           <td>false</td>
-          <td>whether destroy tooltip when tooltip is hidden.In general, destroyTooltipOnHide will only remove itself instead of parent container of it.Parent container will be removed include tooltip when keepParent is true</td>
+          <td>whether destroy tooltip when tooltip is hidden.In general, destroyTooltipOnHide will only remove itself instead of parent container of it.
+Parent container will be removed include tooltip when keepParent is true</td>
         </tr>
         <tr>
           <td>id</td>